Do I Qualify

 • Credit card bill or bank statement sent to the applicant at the damaged property address in the month preceding or the month of the disaster;

-• Insurance documentation indicating primary residence in 2020, such as a homeowner’s endorsement;
+• Insurance documentation indicating primary residence in 2022 for Hurricane Ian or 2024 for Hurricane Milton, such as a homeowner’s endorsement;

 • Employer’s statements, including pay stubs and similar employment documents (must be dated in the month preceding or in the month of the disaster)